 Short signboard messages do not require a final period:

-Do not use periods with acronyms and initialisms and with abbreviations of compass directions (except in street addresses), degrees, memberships and distinctions, SI/metric unit symbols, chemical symbols or mathematical abbreviations:
+Do not use periods with acronyms and initialisms and with abbreviations of compass directions (except in street addresses that do not appear on envelopes or packages); degrees; memberships and distinctions; SI/metric unit symbols; chemical symbols; or mathematical abbreviations:

 A question mark is placed at the end of a direct question, sometimes even if the sentence is declarative or imperative in form: